 There were other differences between the early redemptioners and those now arriving from Germany.
 As stated earlier, it was customary to have a set term of service.
 The earlier arrivals served four years or until the age of twenty-one.
 When the German emigrants became big business and due to the rising costs of the shippers, as well as the fact that many Germans travelled with their entire family, the cost to ‘redeem’ or settle the passage money also became more flexible.
 This distinguished the German redemption system.
 The terms were negotiated.
 Often in the early stages of immigration, a family would ‘bind’ out their teenage children to pay for the passage.
 This was also a good way for younger German emigrants to learn a trade and about their new country.
 The teenagers would serve until they were ‘of age’ or until the costs for the families travel had been met.

 The first shippers were the Dutch.
-After many years of transporting the black slaves from Africa to the US, they found that the white slave trade could be just as even better financially.
+After many years of transporting the black slaves from Africa to the US, they found that the white slave trade could be even better financially.
 It was less trouble shipping redemptioners from their own country, Germany, Switzerland and those countries surrounding those to the US.
 The Dutch shipping merchants would send agents who received pay for every redemptioner shipped.
 Many of these shipping agents were ‘newcomers’ themselves …promising the redemptioner that they too could go to the land of milk and honey.
 Passage money was not required.
 All they had to do was sign the contract and their passage would be paid out of their first earnings.
 The agents went from village to village like the pied piper…having the most desperate and ignorant follow.
 He would escort them to the shipping harbor in Holland.
 It was festive, almost like a parade, and the people thought they were leaving their poverty to become rich in the US.
 A story from the History of the German Society of Maryland… An old man related to me years ago how he came to Baltimore as a redemptioner.'
 He said : "I was a journeyman baker in a small town in Germany; had much work and scant wages.
 One day being dissatisfied and in bad humor over my condition, I was standing at the door of the bakery, when a well-dressed man passing by stopped and said: 'What is the matter, young man ?
 Why so downhearted?'
 I told him my condition.
 'Why,' said he, 'don't you go to America, where you can earn plenty money with much less work?'
 I told him that I had not the money to pay for my passage across.
 'You don’t need any,' said he.
 'I will take you along if you want to go.
 You can pay me for the passage over there out of the first money you will earn.
 If you do want to go, make yourself ready; in ten days I will pass here again with a wagon full of emigrants for America, then you may go along.'
 He then departed.
 Without my boss knowing anything of it, I packed my clothes in a bundle and made ready to leave.
 On the appointed day my friend really came into the town in a fine decorated wagon full of emigrants.
 I seized my bundle, cried a farewell into the room where my boss with his family was sitting, crying to them, to their great astonishment, that I was off for America and jumped on the wagon.
 Away we went toward Amsterdam, full of joy and in the best of spirit, till we were on board of the vessel and had signed the contract.
 Then there came a change."

 Of course, the Dutch did not do this alone.
 Trade required agreements on both sides of the pond and London and Rotterdam had agreements with merchants in Philadelphia and Baltimore for their cargo.